Spider-IT-Deutschland/drugCMS/README.txt

 <take care>
-WARNING: Please do not use versions marked as alpha or beta for productive systems - never. alpha versions or svn snapshots contain bugs - in most cases!
+WARNING: Please do not use versions marked as alpha or beta for productive systems - never. alpha versions or git snapshots contain bugs - in most cases!
 </take care>